Dietetic Internship Certificate Program

 The Dietetic Internship Graduate Certificate is a specialized credential for dietetic professionals.

-The DI program is currently granted continued accreditation status by The Academy of Nutrition and Dietetics (ACADEMY) and the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The DI program is currently granted continued accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) which is the accrediting agency for the Academy of Nutrition and Dietetics.

 - One week orientation